 Is Nairobi Safe for a Layover?
-A Local's Honest Guide
+(2026 Update from a Local Guide)

 I get this question every single day.
 Sometimes from travelers sitting in the airport, nervously watching the clock.
 Sometimes from family members back home, worried about their loved one's stopover.